 - West Nile encephalitis is not transmitted from person to person (such as through touching or kissing or from a health-care worker caring for a sick person) nor can it be passed from animal to human.
 Blood transfusions are the exception; the virus may be passed among people by blood transfusions if the donor is infected.

 - The chance that people will become severely ill from a mosquito bite is extremely small.
-According to the Centers for Disease Control and Prevention (CDC), even in areas where mosquitoes are reported to carry the virus, much fewer than 1% are infected.
+According to the Centers for Disease Control and Prevention (CDC), even in areas where mosquitoes are reported to carry the virus, much fewer than 1% of them are infected.
 Furthermore, less than 1% of the people who get bitten and become infected will become severely ill.
 Therefore, the majority of cases are mild, and people can fully recover.
-The CDC reported 690 people infected in 2011, with a total of 43 deaths.
+For example, the CDC reported 690 people infected in 2011, with a total of 43 deaths.

 - Prognosis is usually guarded in the extremes of age (infants, young children, and the elderly).
 Death rates as a result of West Nile encephalitis range from 3%-15% and are highest among the elderly.
 At the present time, there is no documented evidence to suggest that a pregnancy is at risk due to WNV infection.
 It is assumed that if a person contracts WNV, he or she will develop a natural immunity that is lifelong.
 However, it may wane in later years.
 Currently, there is no commercially available vaccine for humans.

 - A relative of West Nile virus, Powassan virus, was discovered in 1958, but its vector is the blacklegged (deer) tick.
 It is very rare; only about 60 individuals have been diagnosed since 1958.
 There is no vaccine available.
 It has a 10% death rate.